 - President, Provost and Office of Institutional Research and Effectiveness: The President is the designated authority for hiring faculty at McNeese.
 The Provost is responsible for verification and validation of all faculty credential requirements and maintains a personnel folder with documentation such as original transcripts, certifications, licensure, or other justification for each faculty member.
 The Provost and the Office of Institutional Research and Effectiveness reviews transcripts and pertinent documentation for each faculty member as part of the hiring process.

 - Deans and Department Heads: Deans and Department Heads are responsible for ensuring all faculty members are qualified to teach each of the courses they are assigned.
-All documents needed to demonstrate appropriate qualifications such as transcripts, certifications, licensure, etc. should be reviewed to ensure the faculty is academically qualified to teach the courses assigned and submitted to the Office of Academic and Student Affairs with the MSU Hiring Plan documentation or Visiting Lecturer Appointment Letter.
+All documents needed to demonstrate appropriate qualifications such as transcripts, certifications, licensure, etc. should be reviewed to ensure the faculty is academically qualified to teach the courses assigned and submitted to the Office of Academic Affairs and Enrollment Management with the MSU Hiring Plan documentation or Visiting Lecturer Appointment Letter.
 Graduate coursework or certifications in fields related to a discipline may justify appropriate preparation to teach courses with learning objectives related to the coursework/certification.
 Deans and Department Heads must compile documentation to justify cases where faculty with credentials in a related field are approved to teach courses.
 The determination of related fields rests with the department and college and is approved by the Provost and Office of Institutional Research and Effectiveness.

 - Prior to a faculty member teaching a course she/he has not previously been approved by the dean to teach, the department head must examine the course description and learning outcomes and determine if the faculty member is qualified according to SACSCOC guidelines to teach the course.

 - The Role of Faculty: It is the responsibility of prospective full-time or part-time faculty to provide the University with all of the documentation needed to verify credentials.
-The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic and Student Affairs from the issuing institution; appropriate licenses or certifications, verification of work related to teaching experience (as needed).
+The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic Affairs and Enrollment Management from the issuing institution; appropriate licenses or certifications, verification of work related to teaching experience (as needed).
 The cost to obtain documents required is borne by the prospective faculty member.
 The University may periodically request updated documents in order to maintain credentialing files.

 - Transcripts from Foreign Universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States accredited coursework by a University approved agency.
 The prospective faculty member is responsible for the cost of the evaluation.
 McNeese typically accepts evaluations by World Education Services (www.wes.org) or Educational Credential Evaluators, Inc. (www.ece.org).